-Assessment: Exercise, Tutorial exercises, 20%.
-Research Paper, Research paper, 20%.
-Project, WIL project, 20%.
-Examination, Final examination, 40%.
+Assessment: Research Paper, Research paper, 30%.
+Project, WIL project, 30%.
+Test, Weekly quizzes, 40%.

 SSM2104 Programming for Sport Development and Community Action

 Description: This unit provides an overview of recreation program planning, development and implementation.
 It seeks to encourage and support the development of a personal programming philosophy based on an appreciation of the scope of recreation programming and recreation benefits.
 Recreation programs are one of the key mechanisms for consumers to experience a variety of recreation services.
 The unit aims to provide students with the knowledge and information to develop, plan, document and deliver recreation programs to different client groups.
 This unit is an essential first-year unit that sets the framework for recreation professionals to gain the skills to organise and deliver recreation services.